ronkow/python-for-data-practitioners/README.md

 Installing and setting up the Python Interpreter (which we will refer to as Python when it is clear that we are refering to the software, not the language) and a choosing an IDE for the first time is a tricky process because there are different ways you can install Python and there are many IDEs that support Python.

-You can install Python from the official [Python website](https://www.python.org/).
+You can install Python from the official Python website [https://www.python.org/](https://www.python.org).
 This installation includes a basic interactive IDE called IDLE (Integrated Development and Learning Environment):

 <!--![Python IDLE](./images/python_idle.png)-->
 <!--<img src="./images/python_idle.png" width="800" alt="Python IDLE" style="border: 5px solid black;"> DOES NOT WORK-->